Flower - Daffodil (signifies new beginnings)

 Florida Admission Day - Florida became the 27th state in 1845.
 See Florida Poems and Quotes.

-Namesake Day 2013 (Sunday of the first full week) - This was established in 1997 by onomatology hobbyist, Jerry Hill.
+Learn What Your Name Means Day 2015 (Wednesday of the first full week) - This was established in 1997 by onomatology hobbyist, Jerry Hill.

 National Pound Cake Day - Traditional pound cakes contained one pound each of flour, sugar, eggs and butter.
 Any cake that contains equal amounts of those four ingredients can still be considered a pound cake.
 I have seen pound cake recipes that did not meet those requirements but as long as they taste good who is going to complain!
 See Pound Cake Recipes.

 Cadbury Chocolate Day - John Cadbury opened his a grocery shop in 1824 in Birmingham, England.
 One of the things he sold was cocoa and drinking chocolate, which he prepared himself from imported cocoa beans.
 His chocolate products sold so well that he soon decided to concentrate on them.
 See Cadbury Chocolate.

 Hug a Member of the Military Day - Today is the only day of the year that is a military command: 'march forth'.
 See Military Poems and Quotes.